thomasvincent/assemblyline/README.md

 Provides docker capabilities by enriching the jenkins slave pod with the proper environment variables and volumes.

-* Secret `jenkins-release-gpg` Add your maven configuration here.
+* Secret `jenkins-release-gpg` Add your gradle configuration here.

 Also the following environment variables will be available to all containers: